mpapenbr/iracelog-ansible-server-setup/README.md

 ansible-galaxy collection install -r requirements.yml
 ```

+In the current directory copy the file `host.yml.sample` to `host.yml`
 In the directory `group_vars/all` copy the file `vault_vars.sample` to `vault_vars`

 ## Sample with server at Hetzner and DNS at Netcup